Someone watching?

 • manipulating someone into unwanted sexual activity.

-It’s a horrible thing to admit that after years of abuse, my former husband could easily coerce me into unwanted sexual activities.
+It’s a horrible thing to admit that after years of abuse, my former husband manipulated and coerced me into unwanted sexual activities.
 I loved him, I longed for him and he knew it.
-He knew he could
+He was relentless so that I would accommodate his desires - it didn't matter that I hated it.
+It was an act of being completely and undeniably controlled.

-After being gaslit for fourteen years, I knew I had to leave and break the endless cycle of abuse.
-I knew that I had to make contact difficult, but that I couldn’t leave the state with our children.
-So, I moved to the furthest point of the same state - 400 miles away.
-After giving me permission and helping me to move, he initiated court proceedings to force me to move back.
-Somehow, the judge saw through him and allowed me to stay put.
+After fourteen years, I knew I had to leave and put a great distance between us, but also knew that I couldn’t leave the state with our children.
+So, with his consent I moved to the furthest point of the same state - 400 miles away.
+He helped me to move and three months later when he needed the admiration of being a father and a husband, he initiated court proceedings to force me to move back.
+Somehow, the judge saw through him and denied his request that I move back.

 Learning to Cope and Recover from Gaslighting